• About

 Don’t ask if you can make them dinner.

 Instead, bring over an easy dinner, already warm for them to serve right away.
 Or better yet, set up a Meal Train so that they have scheduled meals coming to them.
 The day and week of treatments are often the most essential, but ask what days would be best for them.
-Days can always be added to the M
+Days can always be added to the Meal Train if needed, and food that can also be frozen is always recommended.

 5. Call and text